kennychua/SeleniumGridInABox/README.md

 #### Java
 Simply point the `SEL_GRID_IN_A_BOX_JAVA_HOME` environment variable to your desired JAVA_HOME
 #### Selenium Jar
 Once you have obtained the latest Selenium standalone jar from [here](http://code.google.com/p/selenium/downloads/list), place it in `C:\SeleniumGridInABox\selenium_grid_jars`.
 Then symlink `C:\SeleniumGridInABox\selenium_grid_jars\selenium-server-standalone-latest.jar` to it.
-This is how to do that in a command prompt:
+This is h	ow to do that in a command prompt:
 `mklink C:\SeleniumGridInABox\selenium_grid_jars\selenium-server-standalone-latest.jar C:\SeleniumGridInABox\selenium_grid_jars\selenium-server-standalone-2.25.0.jar`
 #### Chrome
 Simply point the `SEL_GRID_IN_A_BOX_CHROME_PATH` environment variable to the path containing your Chrome executable.
 This directory should also have chromedriver.exe as Selenium needs this to drive Chrome.